Banbury and Cheltenham Direct Railway: A Chipping Norton branch line

-Hemmings says that "from the beginning it is almost certain that the line was worked by one of the two small 0-4-2ST locomotives built by E B Wilson & Co for the OW&WR in 1853/5."
+Hemmings says that "from the beginning it is almost certain that the line was worked by one of the two small 0-4-2ST locomotives built by E. B. Wilson & Co for the OW&WR in 1853/5."

 Construction of the line had actually cost £23,232; at the end of 1859 the OW&WR purchased the line, guaranteeing 4% to shareholders on their capital.

 Amalgamation of the OW&WR

-In 1860 discussions between the OW&WR and its allies regarding amalgamation came to fruition.
+In 1860 discussions between the Oxford, Worcester and Wolverhampton Railway (OW&WR) and its allies regarding amalgamation came to fruition.
 The Worcester and Hereford Railway, which was in financial difficulty, would be purchased, and the OW&WR and the Newport, Abergavenny and Hereford Railway would amalgamate, the combined company being named the West Midland Railway.
-This was confirmed by Act of June 1860.
-The separate existence of the West Midland Railway lasted three years; in 1863 the WMR amalgamated with the GWR.
+This was confirmed by an act of Parliament of June 1860, the West Midland Railway Act 1860 (23 & 24 Vict. c. lxxxi).
+The separate existence of the West Midland Railway (WMR) lasted three years; in 1863 the WMR amalgamated with the Great Western Railway.

 Bourton-on-the-Water

 The comparative ease with which the Chipping Norton Railway scheme took shape appears to have encouraged thoughts of constructing a similar branch line to Bourton-on-the-Water, located just over 6 mi westward from Chipping Norton Junction.
-The OW&WR was friendly to this proposal, and voted £3,500 towards the subscription list of the provisional Bourton-on-the-Water Railway Company.
-It was submitted to Parliament in the 1860 session and obtained its authorising act on 14 June 1860.
+The Oxford, Worcester and Wolverhampton Railway (OW&WR) was friendly to this proposal, and voted £3,500 towards the subscription list of the provisional Bourton-on-the-Water Railway Company.
+It was submitted to Parliament in the 1860 session and obtained its authorising act of Parliament, the Bourton-on-the-Water Railway Act 1860 (23 & 24 Vict. c. lxxxii), on 14 June 1860.

 Capital of the new company was £30,000.
 Land acquisition proved to be exceptionally difficult, with many landowners holding out for unreasonable remuneration, but otherwise the construction, undertaken by Sir Morton Peto, was straightforward.

 Captain J. H. Rich of the Board of Trade inspected the line for the necessary approval for passenger operation on 14 February 1862 and was satisfied.
 Extension to Cheltenham was evidently already under consideration, for Rich received an assurance that turntables would be erected at the projected terminus of the line, Cheltenham, or at Bourton-on-the-Water "in case it shall remain as the Terminal station of the branch".
 Passenger operation commenced on 1 March 1862, with goods traffic starting a few days later.
 There were four round trips daily, most trains operating as mixed.